sairashwant/IPA/res/README.md

 - Applies the Haar transform, compresses coefficients, and reconstructs the image.
 - Restores the image to its original dimensions after compression.

+### Downscale
+**Purpose:** Enhances image processing with advanced operations like selective transformations and resizing while maintaining core functionalities.

+**Responsibilities:**
+- Applies masked transformations to specific image regions.
+- Downscales images to specified dimensions.
+- Manages processed images using unique keys and retrieves the latest state.
+- Converts pixel data to BufferedImage for GUI compatibility.
+- Ensures robust input validation for reliable processing.

+### Masked Operation
+**Purpose:** Implements selective image transformations by applying an operation only to the regions defined by a mask.

+**Responsibilities:**
+- Applies the given transformation to pixels where the mask indicates, leaving others unchanged.
+- Ensures the mask and source image dimensions are consistent for accurate processing.
+- Handles pixel-level operations by integrating the transformation with the mask logic.
+- Validates mask values, treating black pixels (RGB: 0,0,0) as the areas to transform.

 ## Main model Class

 ### ImageModel.java (Interface)